joakimk/minimapper/README.md

 ## Usage

-You can use the mappers directly like this (it's runnable, try copy and pasting it into a ruby file):
+You can use the mappers like this (it's runnable, try copy and pasting it into a ruby file):

 ``` ruby
 # minimapper_test.rb